 - Below premiums: AQ, AJ, KQ, 99, 88 (you should 3-bet these hands most of the time)

-- Speculative hands: Suited connectors like 98s, suited aces like A5s, small pairs (you should 3-bet these hands from time to time)
+- Speculative hands: Suited connectors like 98s, suited aces like A5s, small pocket pairs (you should 3-bet these hands from time to time)

 The two types of 3-betting ranges

 When building your ranges for 3-betting from each position, you can choose hands in those ranges in two ways.
 The first way is to use a merged or a linear range, where you have the top equity hands including premiums, near premiums and hands with great playability such as big suited connectors.
-The second way is to use a polarized range, which consists of premium hands and bluffs (hands that are quite not good enough to call).
+The second way is to use a polarized range, which consists of monster hands and bluffs (hands that are quite not good enough to call).

 Here’s some general guidelines on which situations call for a merged range: